WNK4: Dysregulation of WNK4 abundance

 Besides WNK1 and WNK4, mutations in two other genes, CUL3 (encoding Cullin 3) and KLHL3 (encoding Kelch Like Family Member 3) have been found in patients with PHAII.
 These two proteins are part of the ubiquitin E3 ligase complex involved in the ubiquitin-mediated degradation of WNK1 and WNK4.
 The PHAII-causing mutations in KLHL3 and cullin 3 prevent the interactions of these proteins with each other and with WNK1/4.
 The mutations in these proteins impair the degradation of WNK1/4.
 This in turn increases the protein abundance of WNK1/4 and concomitantly enhances the total kinase activity.
-The increased WNK4 kinase activity leads to the hyperactivation of NCC through WNK4-SPAK and/or the OSR1-NCC cascades, ultimately resulting in the retention of sodium and potassium by the kidney.
+The increased WNK4 kinase activity leads to the hyperactivation of NCC through WNK4-SPAK/OSR1-NCC cascade, ultimately resulting in the retention of sodium and potassium by the kidney.